otrv4/otrv4-prekey-server/otrv4-prekey-server.md

         `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.
       * Computes the `Prekey MAC` (notice that most of these values are from the received "Prekey Publication message"):
-        * If a Client Profile and Prekey Profiles are present in the message:
+        * If a Client Profile and Prekey Profile are present in the message:
           `KDF(usagePreMAC, prekey_mac_k || message type || N ||
            KDF(usagePrekeyMessage, Prekey Messages, 64) || K ||
            KDF(usageClientProfile, Client Profile, 64) || J ||
-           KDF(usagePrekeyProfile, Prekey Profiles, 64))`.
+           KDF(usagePrekeyProfile, Prekey Profile, 64))`.
         * If only Prekey Messages are present in the message:
           * Calculate `KDF(usagePreMAC, prekey_mac_k || message type || N ||
             KDF(usagePrekeyMessage, Prekey Messages, 64) || K || J, 64)`. `J`